act-cms-workshop/test-assignment/README.md

 # Sample Assignment

-This is a sample assignment for ACT-CMS classroom management.
+This is a sample assignment for the ACT-CMS code classroom management demo.

-To complete this assignment, complete the notebook `intro_rdkit.ipynb`.
+See the notebook `data_fitting.ipynb` for the assignment.